Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

-\section{The Magnetic Exchange Interaction in TBCI}
+\subsection{The Magnetic Exchange Interaction in TBCI}

 The magnetic exchange interactions in a TBCI are composed of intralyer and interlayer interactions.
 The interlayer interaction determines the interlayer magnetic order, and thus is the key to simulating magnetic states of TBCIs.
-In literature, it is usually approximated by using the interlayer interactions in the non-twisted bilayer CrI$_3$, which prevents the study of TBCIs with large twist angles.
+In literature, the interaction is usually approximated by using the interlayer interactions in the non-twisted bilayer CrI$_3$, which are only applicable to the study of TBCIs with small twist angles.
 In this work, we used the accurate interlayer magnetic exchange interaction instead of the non-twist approximation.
 The interlayer magnetic exchange interaction beween two Cr atoms depends on their in-plane relative position ($x=rcos\theta$, $y=rsin\theta$), interlayer distance ($z$), and the twist angle ($\varphi$).
-Since the Cr atoms in a CrI$_3$ layer form a honeycomb lattice consisting of two sublattices (named as A and B), the function $J(r,\theta,z,\varphi)$ has four different kinds, that are $J_{AA}$, $J_{AB}$, $J_{BA}$, and $J_{BB}$.
+Since the Cr atoms in a CrI$_3$ layer form a honeycomb lattice consisting of two sublattices (named as A and B), the interlayer magnetic exchange interaction $J(r,\theta,z,\varphi)$ has four different kinds, that are $J_{AA}$, $J_{AB}$, $J_{BA}$, and $J_{BB}$.
 The first and second footnotes denote the sublattices of the two Cr atoms.
-For instance, $J_{AB}$ describes the magnetic interaction between a Cr atom in the sublattice-A of down layer and another Cr atom in the sublattice-B of up layer.
+For instance, $J_{AB}$ describes the magnetic interaction between a Cr atom in the sublattice-A of lower layer and another Cr atom in the sublattice-B of upper layer.
 These four $J$-functions are not independent, since $J_{BA}$ and $J_{BB}$ can be obtained from $J_{AB}$ and $J_{AA}$ by symmetry constrains: $J_{BB}(r,\theta,z,\varphi)=J_{AA}(r,-\theta,z,-\varphi)$ and $J_{BA}(r,\theta,z,\varphi)=J_{AB}(r,-\theta,z,-\varphi)$.
-Besides, the symmetry of TBCI provides the following additional constrains (more details in Supplementary S.1).
+Besides, the symmetry of TBCI provides the following additional constrains (see the Supporting Information for further details on symmetry constrains).

 These constrains reduce the calculation of $J$-functions to a smaller variable space.
-The values of $J_{AA}$ and $J_{AB}$ at $\varphi=0$ and $\pi/3$ can be obtained directly by performing density functional theory (DFT) calculations, due to the small unit cells of the corresponding CrI$_3$ bilayers.
-In contrast, for most of the remaining twist angles, the TBCI has a large Mori\'{e} pattern with huge amounts of atoms, which prevents the direct use of DFT calculations.
+The unit cells for $\varphi=0$ and $\pi/3$ are very small, thus the values of $J_{AA}$ and $J_{AB}$ can be obtained directly by performing density functional theory (DFT) calculations.
+In contrast, for most of the remaining twist angles, the TBCIs have large Mori\'{e} patterns with huge amounts of atoms, which { prevent} the direct use of DFT calculations.